RWXstoned/rwxstoned.github.io/_posts/2025-01-04-Reviewing-browser-hooks.md

 thumbnail-img: "https://rwxstoned.github.io/assets/img/5/mj.png"
 ---

 While testing payloads, I stumbled across a security feature implemented within a popular browser, which acts like an EDR.
-By hooking a key Windows API, it checks thread creation at runtime and then decide whether this should run or not.
+By hooking a key Windows API, it checks thread creation at runtime and then decides whether this should run or not.

 ![](https://rwxstoned.github.io/assets/img/5/mj.png)